The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: CEV-based approximation

 \end{cor} \begin{pf} From Theorem~\ref{th:mass} and the leading order asymptotics, $\bar{\Gamma}(x;a) \sim x^{a-1} e^{-x} / \Gamma(a)$,

 The expression for $T_0$ naturally follows.
-Because $T_0$ involves only the leading order CEV volatility at $k=0$, the obtained $T_0$ value is independent of the choice of the CEV volatility between Theorems~\ref{th:cev1} and \ref{th:cev2}. $\square$ \end{pf}
+Because $T_0$ involves only the leading order CEV volatility at $k=0$, it is independent of the choice of the CEV volatility, presented in either Theorem~\ref{th:cev1} or Theorem~\ref{th:cev2}. $\square$ \end{pf}

-Although Theorem~\ref{th:mass} and Corollary~\ref{cor} are implied from our CEV volatility approximations rather than directly from the SABR dynamics, the numerical experiments in Section~\ref{ssec:num-mass} show that they are accurate compared with true SABR behavior.
-In particular, our approximation for the mass at zero (Theorem~\ref{th:mass}) serves as a superior alternative to those in \citet{gulisashvili2018mass,yang2018survival}.
-Unlike \citet{gulisashvili2018mass}, our method can be used for correlated cases.
-Unlike \citet{yang2018survival}, our method does not require numerical integration.

-Further mathematical (dis)proof is required to show that Theorem~\ref{th:mass} and Corollary~\ref{cor} are the true small-time limit of the SABR model.
-This is beyond the scope of this study because the mass at zero is not explicitly considered when we derive the CEV-based approximations.
-However, we share insights and related studies that support our findings on the mass at zero.

-First, we argue that the CEV-based approach is effective because it works as a control variate method.
-Recall that CEV volatility based on \citet{paulot2015asym} in Theorem~\ref{th:cev2} is derived by matching the small-time option values for the CEV and SABR models: